MichiTheGenius/YoutubeToMP3/README.md

 6. Follow the programs intructions

 ## Help
-- the indices asked from the playlist asked are the small numbers on the left of a playlist video
+- The indices asked from the playlist asked are the small numbers on the left of a playlist video

-- simply choose the start and end video end everything in between will be downloaded
+- Simply choose the start and end video end everything in between will be downloaded